Article updated on May 11, 2020

 Arriving shortly after dusk, our heartbeats increase when two boats with torches appear on the river out of the dark: ukai is in progress!

 We walk along the river banks briskly to keep up with the pace of the bonfire.
 The boats are manned by three men, including the master cormorant fisherman standing at the torch, who can be recognised by his traditional cloth (a koshi-mino which is a kind of skirt made of straw).
-He is skilfully handling about a dozen cormorants on leashes which enthusiastically dive to catch fish.
+He is skilfully handling about a dozen cormorants on leashes which enthusiastically dive to catch fish by the side of the boat.
 They eagerly swallow the small ones that are attracted by the light of the bonfire, and the big ones get stuck in their throats as the rope around their necks prevent them from gulping them down.
 The master demands the bird to come on board to deliver the catch.

-We slow down when we realise the small boats are about to land only a few meters from us.
-Silently, we observe how the cormorants wiggle on shore to be carefully put in a big basket one by one before being driven away while fishermen put off their torches.
+The fishing is about the end, and the small boat lands.
+Silently, we observe how the cormorants wiggle on shore to be carefully put in a big basket one by one before being driven away while fishermen put off their torches and gather their catches.

-This fishing technique may seem cruel and is controversial, especially as it is no more a mean of making a living, but of keeping this tradition alive.
-We witnessed the cormorants being treated with great care by their masters and learnt that they are raised, trained and treated like family members.
-Actually, their life expectancy seems to be longer than the ones in the wild.
+This fishing technique may seem cruel and is controversial, especially as it is no more a mean of making a living, but of keeping a tradition alive.
+We witnessed the cormorants being treated with great care by their masters, and learnt that they are raised, trained, and treated like family members, with a life expectancy much longer than in the wild.